castanhas98/install-snopt-tutorial/README.md

 algorithm algo(ppnf::snopt7(false, "/absolute/path/to/install-snopt-tutorial/snopt-interface/lib/libsnopt7_c.so", 6u));
 ```

-where `/absolute/path/to/install-snopt-tutorial/snopt-interface/lib/libsnopt7_c.so` is to the absolute path to the `libsnopt7_c.so` file.
+where `/absolute/path/to/install-snopt-tutorial/snopt-interface/lib/libsnopt7_c.so` is the absolute path to the `libsnopt7_c.so` file.

 ### 13. Build the examples.
+This step requires CMake to be installed.
+It can be downloaded from https://cmake.org/download/ and installed by following the instructions under "Latest Release" in the website.

 Inside `/install-snopt-tutorial`, run:
 ```
 bash build.sh
 ```

 ### 14. Run the examples.